 One such high-end example is Columbia University’s MFA program.
 While it features top writers such as Paul Beatty, Dorothea Lasky, and Phillip Lopate among many notable others, and it is located in fabulous New York City, its tuition is now $132,616 for two years (not including living expenses).

-(Yes, you may pause to read that again).
+(Yes, you may pause to read that again AND do the math.
+I’ll wait).

-For some people, that’s no problem, but for most normal mortals, that falls outside of the realm of the possible.
+For some people, spending $265,232 + NYC living expenses for two years is no problem, but for most normal mortals, that falls outside of the realm of the possible.
 Most of the big name programs listed as among the Top Ten MFA Programs all fall somewhere inside of that sum, causing art critic Jerry Saltz to call Master of Fine Arts (M.F.A.) degrees “straight-up highway robbery”.

 If this article is your kind of reading, sign up here to receive more- straight to your inbox.